Quasi-alternating surgeries: Introduction

 \subsection{Acknowledgments}

 We thank Dave Futer, Liam Watson, and Claudius Zibrowius for useful discussions, explanations, and remarks.
 For the computations performed in this paper, we use and combine KLO (Knot like objects)~\cite{Sw}, KnotJob~\cite{KnotJob}, the Mathematica knot theory package~\cite{knotatlas}, Regina~\cite{BBP+}, sage~\cite{sagemath}, SnapPy \cite{CDGW}, and code developed by Dunfield in~\cite{Du18,Du19}.
 We thank the creators for making these programs publicly available.
+We are also grateful to the three anonymous referees for careful reading, useful suggestions, and comments.

 KLB was partially supported by the Simons Foundation grant \#523883 and gift \#962034.